Leaf shaped black sesame cookies with matcha tea icing

 Take the cookie dough out, and cut open the plastic bag with scissors.
 Cut out the cookies with cookie cutters or using a paper template and a sharp small knife.
 Place the cookies on the lined baking sheet.

-In the meantime, make the icing.
+As the cookies area baking, make the icing.
 Mix together the icing (powdered) sugar and the matcha powder.
 Add the egg white, mixing well to a spreadable but not too thin paste.

 When the cookies are baked, take them out and cool, preferably on a cooling rack.
 Let cool completely.